0x340/assets/README.md

 ### Included:

-- Templates for ServerScripts and LocalScripts
+- Templates for Uis Scripts and Utility(s)
 - Modules with reusable functions
-- Best practices for Roblox development
+- Best practices and Learning Sources
-- Example scripts for common game mechanics
+- Example scripts for common use

 ---